-Do you need helping paying for food?
+Do you need help paying for food?
 Visit the CalFresh Help Clinic to see if you qualify for CalFresh, a program that gives you money each month to buy groceries.
 You can meet with one of our CalFresh Navi-Gators to learn more about the program, start your online application, and connect with free food resources on campus.

 1. Complete your phone interview- after submitting your online application a County Eligibility Worker will call you within 10 business days.
 Be sure to answer any unknown phone numbers, the County will NOT leave a message and will NOT call you back.
 If you miss your phone interview, your case will be automatically closed and you will need to re-submit your application online again.